 - study responsibilities

 A high school IEP or 504 plan alone does not determine eligibility to receive academic accommodations in community college courses.
 DSPS Transition to College also has step-by-step instructions for high school students to become eligible to receive academic accommodations in community college courses.

 Fresno City College partners with many different school districts throughout the Central Valley, and each high school has its own dual enrollment pathways for its students developed with Fresno City College.
 Common pathways include transfer pathways with general education courses in addition to a wide variety of Career Technical Education pathways that range from business, education, construction, medical and sport sciences, and industrial technology pathways.
 See information below for specific pathways at each current high school partner.

-Dual enrollment courses are different in that they are taught to the rigor of a college course.
-Students will be using the same college textbooks and syllabi as they would if they were taking a class at Fresno City College.
+Dual enrollment courses do not differ in rigor and content from other college courses.
+Students are provided same syllabi, student learning outcomes, and course material as they would if they were taking the course at Fresno City College.
 The final grade the student receives in their dual enrollment class will be recorded on an official Fresno City College transcript.